AppGambitStudio/serverless-docs/serverless-docs-backend/README.md

   }
 }
 ```

+###
+Note: `verifiedEmailAddress` and `verifiedEmailArn` are both mandatory.
+Please verify an email address before deploying the backend.

 - Use latest Serverless Framework and deploy using the `sls deploy --stage <stage name>`
 - Once deployed, go to the CloudFormation stage in AWS console and copy the Output Variables.